Today we are talking about why parents must take the initiative when it comes to teaching their child to read.

 Create a comfortable reading space for your child.
 This can simply be a cozy sofa or bean bag in a warm, bright section of the house where your child enjoys spending their time.
 And make sure their books are readily available and accessible in their reading space.

 Have your child read to you every day and listen attentively when they are reading.
 Ask them questions about the stories they are reading and show them that you are really interested in it too.
 This will encourage them to read aloud, thereby increasing their confidence and making them better readers.
-These daily reading sessions do not have to be too long.
-Each session can last between 5 and 15 minutes, so they will not interfere with your daily homeschool planner.
+These daily reading sessions do not have to be too long (5 – 10 minutes per session will do).

 Just as you have your child read to you every day, it is just as crucial that you read to your child every day.
 Pausing every now and then to ask questions and talk about the stories you are reading.